dvchaos/vb6sendmail/README.md

 # vb6sendmail
-Source code to send mail from smtp server using vb6 and CDO.message
+vb6 (visual basice 6) Source code to send mail from smtp server using vb6 and CDO.message